Rory-Sullivan/Rory-Sullivan.github.io/_drafts/polymorphism_with_rust3.md

 So is this just not possible then?
 Well not quite.
-As we have seen before `Box<dyn Trait>` is sized so this means that so long as the underlying type is clone-able we can clone `Box<dyn Trait>`.
+As we have seen before `Box<dyn Trait>` is sized so this means that so long as the underlying type is clone-able we can clone `Box<dyn Trait>`, though the implementation is not straight forward.

 We start by creating a new trait that defines this behaviour, our `Hittable` trait will take this as a super trait.

 ```rust
 trait DynHittableClone {